Explore health content from A to Z.

 A problem in the esophagus, such as an ulcer, stricture, irritation, infection, or cancer

-Muscles in your mouth, throat, or esophagus that don’t work right
+Muscles in your mouth, throat, or esophagus that don’t work right or are not coordinated

 A nerve or brain problem (such as a stroke) that leaves your mouth, tongue, or throat muscles weak or changes how your muscles coordinate